-- If bypass is active the port LED of bypass relay ports are off - If bypass is active ROQSTAR Ethernet Switch has no impact on data traffic flows on the bypass relay ports - To use the function in train backbone the relay bypass ports should be used for backbone connection
+- If the bypass is active the port LED of bypass relay ports are off. - If the bypass is active ROQSTAR Ethernet Switch has no impact on data traffic flows on the bypass relay ports.

 6 Diagnostic Features

 6.1 Identifying the ROQSTAR Device